kilim/kilim/demos/jshell/README.md

 notes:

-* jshell (not kilim) creates a timer thread that doesn't exit cleanly, and maven waits for it. use ctrl-c after exiting (or wait 15 seconds) when running with maven `exec:java`
+* jshell (not kilim) creates a timer thread that doesn't exit cleanly, and maven would wait for it. so i call `System.exit` instead

 * the toplevel jshell method is not pausable (similar to `main()`) so it's not possible to call pausable methods directly